Stony Brook State Park

 Although often crowded and loud, Stony Brook State Park is a gem of a park.
 With a history of private resorts and a natural playground for many generations, its current incarnation is an adventurous creek walk with towering waterfalls, refreshingly cool water and remnants of its historic past.

 The Civilian Conservation Corps built the stone trails and bridges that carry you over the creek and up the falls, but you’ll find most visitors leave the trail to wade in the cool waters.
 Unfortunately this isn’t very healthy for the natural state of the creek.
 Often you will find floating trash, and the constant activity disrupts the natural fauna, as well as kicking up sediment that is then carried downstream.
+In 2017, walking, swimming, wading in the creek has been banned.

 The main attractions are three falls, Lower, Middle and Upper Falls, each with notable plunge pools.
 Lower falls, the first large falls you will come across, is a picturesque 40 ft sparkling cascade that seems to fan out as it falls.
 The Middle Falls drops only 20 ft, but is large at the crest and drops in more gradual steps.
 The Upper Falls is the largest cascade, at 45 ft, and seems to have the deepest plunge pool.